nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 > warning **Warning** The logic inside the `AuthorsService` and `PostsService` classes can be as simple or sophisticated as needed.
 The main point of this example is to show how to construct resolvers and how they can interact with other providers.

-In the example above, we created the `AuthorsResolver` which defines one query and one field resolver function.
+In the example above, we created the `AuthorsResolver` which defines one query resolver function and one field resolver function.
 To create a resolver, we create a class with resolver functions as methods, and we annotate the class with the `@Resolver()` decorator.

 The argument passed to the `@Resolver()` decorator is optional.
-However, in our case, since we have also defined a **field resolver** (for the `posts` property of the `Author` object type), it becomes required; in that case, the value is used to indicate which class is the parent type (i.e., the corresponding `ObjectType` class name) for any field resolver defined within this class.
+However, in our case, since the class includes a **field resolver** function (for the `posts` property of the `Author` object type), it becomes required; in that case, the value is used to indicate which class is the parent type (i.e., the corresponding `ObjectType` class name) for any field resolver defined within this class.

 In this example, we defined a query handler to get the author object based on the `id` sent in the request.
 To specify that the method is a query handler, use the `@Query()` decorator.